How We Make our Organic Tofu

-We start with whole, organic, non-GMO soybeans, soaking them in filtered water until they’re soft.
+We started with whole, organic, non-GMO soybeans, soaking them in filtered water until they’re soft.

-When it’s ready, the soymilk is pressed from the soybean pulp, or okara.
-(Our main byproduct and potential source of waste, we give over 230,000 pounds of okara each year to local farmers for animal feed.
-(See Tofu Shop’s other waste reduction efforts)
+Once ready, the soy milk was pressed from the soybean pulp, or okara.
+Okara was our main byproduct and potential source of waste.
+Instead of throwing it away, we gave over 230,000 pounds of it each year to local farmers for animal feed.

-Making organic tofu from soymilk is similar to making cheese from animal milk.
+Making organic tofu from soy milk was similar to making cheese from animal milk.

-We curdle the soy milk using nigari or gypsum.
+We curdled the soy milk using nigari or gypsum.
 Nigari is a trace mineral, primarily magnesium chloride, that is refined from natural sea water.
 Gypsum is a calcium-rich, naturally occurring mineral.

 Want to try it yourself?
 You can make soy milk and organic tofu at home with a few simple tools.
 Check out: